viveksb007/rest-based-shell/README.md

 # rest-based-shell

 This project is intended to be able to run commands where your application is hosted if a terminal is not exposed to you.

 This REST based application simply takes the command and executes using shell.
 I tried to emulate real behaviour of system shell.
 So added a **username** parameter, this differentiates the directory state of each shell.
-Using shell with different usernames is similar to using two terminal windows.
+Using the endpoint with different usernames is similar to using two terminal windows.

 ## Development